JETSCAPE/JETSCAPE/README.md

 ### Installing SMASH

-Currently SMASH is still not published on github, so SMASH 1.4 code is added to JetScape repository.
-Before compiling JetScape with SMASH library, one has to compile the SMASH library first.
-In future part of this section should be removed, because it is already in SMASH README.
-However, I have copied it here with some adjustments for convenience.
+SMASH is published on github at https://github.com/smash-transport/smash.
+See SMASH Readme for libraries required by SMASH and how to install them.

 #### Prerequisites